Training structure

 Faculty of Science

 The first part of this course presents the basics of quantum chemistry for chemists and physical chemists.
-He began by taking up the principles of quantum mechanics and his master equation, the Schrödinger equation.
-The solution of the Schrödinger equation in simple cases and the notions of wave functions and quantization are presented and illustrated in simple cases.
+It begins by reviewing the principles of quantum mechanics and its master equation, the Schrödinger equation.
+The solution of the Schrödinger equation in simple cases and the concepts of wave functions and quantization are presented and illustrated in simple cases.
 The hydrogen atom is then studied.

-The teaching also focuses on approximation methods that make it possible to determine the properties of complex systems where the Schrödinger equation cannot be solved directly.
+The course also examines approximation methods that can be used to determine the properties of complex systems where Schrödinger's equation cannot be solved directly.
 The effect of spin on the electronic properties of atoms and molecules will also be discussed.

 The second part of this course focuses on the quantum description of molecular properties and reactivity.
-The qualitative construction of molecular orbitals using symmetry properties will be introduced and the link between molecular orbital diagram and chemical bonding is made.
+The qualitative construction of molecular orbitals using symmetry properties will be introduced, and the link between molecular orbital diagrams and chemical bonding will be explained.
 The link between molecular geometry and electronic structure will be discussed.
-This course will then focus on the Huckel method which allows to obtain diagrams of molecular orbitals of π systems.
-The classical notions of conjugation, delocalization, donor or acceptor character and aromaticity will be studied in this approach.
-The theory of boundary orbitals is used to rationalize molecular reactivity (cycloaddition, electrocyclization) and molecular geometries.
+This course will then focus on Hückel's method, which is used to obtain molecular orbital diagrams of π systems.
+The classic concepts of conjugation, delocalization, donor or acceptor character, and aromaticity will be studied in this approach.
+Frontier orbital theory is used to rationalize molecular reactivity (cycloadditions, electrocyclization) and molecular geometries.

 Admission

-The Bachelor of Chemistry degree is accessible in L2 to students from the PCSI portal or other portals, subject to prerequisites, in order to ensure that these students have a good success rate for further study in L2 Chemistry.
+The Bachelor's degree in Chemistry is available in L2 to students from the PCSI portal or other portals, subject to certain prerequisites, in order to ensure that these students have a good success rate for continuing their studies in L2 Chemistry.